A Strong Duality Principle for Equivalence Couplings and Total Variation: Introduction

 Subsequent work also saw many generalizations of \eqref{eqn:shift-duality}.
 For example, in \cite{Georgii} it is shown that a similar statement holds for measurable actions of very many groups and semigroups on Polish spaces.
+There is also \cite{Shinko} which generalizes this fact to the setting of cardinal algebras.
 We also have \cite[Theorem~1]{Khezeli} which establishes an analogous statement for unimodular random networks, where the shift operation is replaced by a root-change operation; this example is particularly interesting since the underlying measurable space is not standard Borel \cite[Proposition~1]{Khezeli}.

+The most general formulation of an existing result in the spirit of strong duality that we are aware of is \cite[Theorem~1]{PratelliRigo} which proves, as a consequence of a much more general result on constrained versions of the Skorokhod representation theorem, the following: If two Borel probability measures on a metric space $S$ agree on the sub-$\sigma$-algebra generated by a measurable function $g:S\to T$ for a sufficiently nice space $T$, then they can be coupled together so that their images under $g$ are almost surely equal.
+This is a sort of strong duality statement for equivalence relations on $S$ that can be represented as pullbacks of $\Delta$ in $T$ by $g$; however, the regularity conditions required on $T$ mean this result does not recover strong duality for many examples of interest (for example, the pairs $(E_0,\tail)$ and $(E_{S},\invar)$ above).